 The Herbert Newby McCoy Award was established in 1964 by Mrs. Ethel Terry McCoy in honor of her husband, a distinguished Purdue alumnus.
 A native of Indiana, Herbert Newby McCoy studied chemistry at Purdue University where he received a B.S. degree in 1892 and a M.S. degree in 1893.
 His Ph.D. was earned at the University of Chicago in 1898.
-McCoy spent the early part of his career as a professor of chemistry, teaching at North Dakota State University, the University of Utah, and the University of Chicago.
+McCoy spent the early part of his career, teaching at North Dakota State University, the University of Utah, and the University of Chicago.
 During the latter part of his career, he was president of Carnotite Reduction Company in Chicago and vice president of Lindsay Light and Chemical Company, also in Chicago.
 He died in 1945 in Los Angeles, California.

 To support her husband's life-long interest in science, Mrs. McCoy designated that this annual award be made to a student or faculty member in the science departments of Purdue University making the greatest contribution of the year to science.
 Since the first award was conferred in the spring of 1965, it has remained the most prestigious research award given by the University in the natural sciences area.
 Nominations are invited from all faculty members, and the recipient is selected by representatives of the science faculties and the president of the University.

 An individual cannot be nominated for both the McCoy Award and a Purdue University Research and Scholarship Distinction Award, as this latter award is limited to faculty not eligible for the McCoy Award.
 The Herbert Newby McCoy Award is intended to honor a recent past achievement(s) of major scientific impact; the award is not a "lifetime achievement" award.

 The Herbert Newby McCoy Award consists of a monetary prize of $4,000 plus an additional contribution of $7,000 to support the research of the recipient.